kopp/minipython/docs/tutorials/hello.rst

     display.scroll("Hello, World!")

-...tells MicroPython to use the display to scroll the string of characters "Hello, World!".
+...tells MiniPython to use the display to scroll the string of characters "Hello, World!".
 The ``display`` part of that line is an *object* from the ``microbit`` module that represents the device's physical display (we say "object" instead of "thingy", "whatsit" or "doodah").
 We can tell the display